urnathan/libcody/README.md

-The `$version` is a numeric value, currently `1`.  `$compiler` identifies the compiler &mdash; builders may need to keep compiled modules from different compilers separate.  `$ident` is an identifer the builder might use to identify the compilation it is communicting with.
+The `$version` is a numeric value, currently `1`.  `$compiler` identifies the compiler &mdash; builders may need to keep compiled modules from different compilers separate.  `$ident` is an identifier the builder might use to identify the compilation it is communicating with.

 Responses are:

 `HELLO $version $builder`

 A successful handshake.
 The communication is now connected and other messages may be exchanged.
-An ERROR response indicates an unsuccesful handshake.
+An ERROR response indicates an unsuccessful handshake.
 The communication remains unconnected.

 There is nothing restricting a handshake to its own message block.
 Of